Mostly Cloudy with a High Near 23 | SweetwaterNOW

 Wednesday

-Mostly sunny, with a high near 24.
-West wind around 10 mph.
+Mostly sunny, with a high near 27.
+West wind 7 to 11 mph.

 Wednesday Night